 As mentioned, shared ownership may work.
 Additionally, you can fly using a jet card, private jet charter, empty legs, or even buying just a seat on a private aircraft.

 Owning a business aircraft is not for the faint of heart.
 There are many factors that you need to consider when choosing the right private aviation solution for you.
 Additionally, it helps if you know the number of flight hours you fly per year.

 Jet ownership provides benefits that are hard to get with any other method of private air travel.
-Benefits that extend far beyond partial ownership.
+These benefits extend far beyond partial ownership.

 Yes, there are costs and risks involved.
 However, most owners don’t rush into the unknown and go straight to ownership.
 Most have experienced the joys and benefits of private aviation.
-Therefore, just like any other business deal, the benefits far outweigh the costs.
+Just like any other business deal, the benefits far outweigh the costs.